alonsourbano/publika/README.md

 ## Functionalities

-- Can display several stops/stations based on configuration
+- Can display several stops, stations and/or clusters based on configuration
 - Displays stop code, platform/track and ticket zones
 - Supports english, finnish and swedish
 - Displays times in realtime when available
   - If not, it displays the scheduled departure using the `~` symbol, like HSL does.
 - Amount of stops to display can be configured for all stops or individually
 - Displays alerts for services and stops/stations
-- Can display one stop or the whole station
+- Can display one stop or the whole station or cluster
-  - For example one train station has at least two stops, aka tracks.
+  - For example, one train station has at least two stops, aka tracks.
 Some bus stations has several platforms
 - Can set a delay start to a stop
   - For example in the case the stop is a bit far, so services that start before the delay are not shown
-- Stop and station IDs can be searched directly with the module
+- Stop, station and cluster IDs can be searched directly with the module

 ## Dependencies